How Do Coconuts Grow?

 Where is the Seed in a Coconut?

 Do you wonder about Palm Trees vs Coconut Trees?
-Something to understand for tracking how do coconuts grow.
-It all begins with the seed.

 a bunch of coconuts, which are the seeds of the palmA Bunch of Coconuts - The Coconut Palm's Seeds

 If the coconuts aren't being eaten, then, will coconut seeds grow into palms?
-That's quite possible!

-A parent coconut palm can begin coconut fruiting processes as early as 3 years old.
 But usually taking 6-10 years.
 Then providing 50-200 coconuts over a year.
 Fruiting quantities begin a downward trend after the first 35 years.
 Old age (senescence) starts about age 80, when fruiting often stops.

-The fruits are green, initially.
-Then while maturing, the thin stringy shell (exocarp) turns brown.
 The next layer is the mesocarp, a matted level, often called "coir."
 Next is the hardest layer: the endocarp.

 You're likely most familiar with the next & innermost layer, the endosperm.
-That's the edible coconut meat, where the embryo is implanted.
+That's the edible coconut meat, where the plant embryo is implanted.

 Then there's an inner cavity, nearly filled with liquid, the coconut milk (or water).
 As the coconut ages, much of the liquid is absorbed.
 After about a year of maturing, there's still enough left to hear a sloshing sound when shaken.
 That's when it's ready for planting.